GSA/jobs_api/README.md

 ## Contribute to the Code

-The server code that runs our Jobs API is here on Github.
-If you're a Rails developer, keep reading.
+The server code that runs our [Jobs API](http://usasearch.howto.gov/developer/jobs.html) is here on Github.
+If you're a Ruby developer, keep reading.
 Fork this repo to add features (such as additional datasets) or fix bugs.

 ### Ruby